sfigg/commercialization-public/docset/customize/mdm/understanding-admx-backed-policies.md

 ### <a href="" id="list-element"></a>List Element (and its variations)

 The `list` element simply corresponds to a hive of REG_SZ registry strings and correspondingly to a grid to enter multiple strings in a policy panel display by gpedit.msc.
 How this is represented in SyncML is as a string containing pairs of strings.
 Each pair is a REG_SZ name/value key.
 It is best to apply the policy through gpedit.msc (run as Administrator) and go to the registry hive location and see how the list values are stored.
-This will give you an idea of the way the name/value pairs are stored in order to express it through SyncML.
+This will give you an idea of the way the name/value pairs are stored to express it through SyncML.

-Note that it is expected that each string in the SyncML is to be separated by the Unicode character 0xF000 (encoded version: &#xF000;)
+Note that it is expected that each string in the SyncML is to be separated by the Unicode character 0xF000 (encoded version: `&#xF000;`)

 Variations of the `list` element are dictated by attributes.
 These attributes are ignored by the Policy Manager runtime.
 It is expected that the MDM server manages the name/value pairs.
 See below for a simple writeup of Group Policy List.

 **ADMX file: inetres.admx**